Salim Kumar: Film career

 Salim Kumar probably played some of the most memorable comedy roles in his career in 2003.
 He played the character of a psychic mental patient in the classic cult movie C.I.D.
 Moosa.
 His role as Omanakkuttan in Thilakkam, Usman in Kilichundan Mampazham alongside Mohanlal and S.I.
-Gabbar Keshavan in Pattalam were memorable ones.
+Gabbar Keshavan in Pattalam which starred Mammootty were memorable ones.
 It was in the romantic-comedy movie Pulival Kalyanam that Salim Kumar played the most memorable character in his career.
 Most of the critics acclaims this character called Manavalan as the best comedy character played by Salim Kumar.
-The many expressions of Manavalan, including his helpless face, his coy smile and act as a rich man smoking pipe later developed a cult following in Kerala and are widely used in memes.
+The many expressions of Manavalan, including his helpless face, his coy smile and act as a rich man smoking pipe later developed a cult following in Kerala troll community and are widely used in memes.

 Alongside Jayasurya, Salim Kumar's other famous role is Dance Master Vikram in the movie Chathikkatha Chandu (2004).
 One of the other popular character played by Salim Kumar came out in the 2007 Mammootty movie Mayavi.
 His character called Kannan Srank/Ashan has been widely used in Malayalam memes.

 Salim Kumar's potential to do the character roles were revealed in 2004, after receiving critical acclaim for his role in the Kamal movie Perumazhakkalam.
 Though slightly comedic, the role was realistic, allowing him to display different acting skills.
 His role as the father in Achanurangatha Veedu (2005), directed by Lal Jose, was a major break in his acting career, when he was able to shrug off the usual idiot-fool-illiterate comedic roles for which he seemed destined.
-The role won him the Kerala State Film Award for Second Best Actor.
+The role won him the Kerala State Film Awards for Second Best Actor.
 He was then declared the winner of the National Award for Best Actor for his performance in Adaminte Makan Abu in 2010.